 Consumer journeys are not new.
-They are a great way to explain to clients how consumers search and find your brand in a linear phased approach.
+They are a great way to explain to clients how consumers search and find your brand in a linear and phased approach.

-So far we've learnt that intent data can help brands unlock motivations and moments.
-Today we will use intent data to create a fully formed, detail-rich journeys to drive business growth.
+The funny thing is, no journey is streamlined.
+Each phase isn’t equal, the length of time is varied per person and we don’t ever understand the motivation before their journey begins.
+So far we have learnt that intent data can help brands unlock motivations and moments.
+Today we will use intent data to create fully formed, detail-rich journeys to drive business growth.

 Continuing with my love for SciFi, Chrisjen Avasarla from the Expanse said “Never listen to what people say.
 Just watch what they do”.

-These categories help brands to watch and measure how many times the consumer steps in and out of each phase to fulfil their intent.
+Each touchpoint along the consumer journey can be assigned against one of the following categories: Know, question, do and go.
+The categories help brands to watch and measure how many times the consumer steps in and out of each phase to fulfil their intent.

-Definition: Navigation is an at-need response to get to a physical location or destination.
-Consumers are wanting to engage with your brand offline.
+Definition: The consumer is looking to navigate and reach a destination, location, city, state or country.
+Navigation is an at-need response to get to a physical location and how consumers can engage with your brand offline.

 The know, question, brand, do and go framework enables brands to better understand how consumers move through their journey.
 It grants brands the ability to “watch and interact” with consumers at the right time and with the right message.

-When an automotive brand used this framework for a product launch, they devised an effective marketing strategy on how to best engage their customers across the journey.
+When an automotive brand used this framework for a product launch, they devised an effective marketing strategy on how best to engage their customers across the journey.
 It led to an unprecedented 6,000 enquiries at a CPA of only $0.66.